What You Need to Know About Lawn Mower Oil

 When was the last time you checked your lawn mower oil?
 Check out these helpful hints for lawn mower maintenance.

-There are still some drivers who check their oil levels every time they gas up (here are tips on how to check oil like a pro), but most mowers of lawns tend to ignore the oil needs of their gas-powered lawn mowers.
+There are still some drivers who check their oil levels every time they gas up, but most mowers of lawns tend to ignore the oil needs of their gas-powered lawn mowers.
 As a general rule, the essential lubricants in your lawn mower should be refreshed after every 30 to 50 hours of operation and—at a minimum—once every mowing season.

 Most gas-powered lawn mowers sold and in use today have 4-stroke engines that accept engine oil in much the same way as cars.
 You check the dipstick and if it reads low you add more, but not too much.
 Most mowers have an oil capacity of around 475 mL.
 Drain the oil as needed (refer to your owner’s manual).
 Then add the new oil.
 You’ll have to dispose of the old oil at a disposal site.